orey/papers/docs/articles/mbse-vs-ea.md

 ### Evolutions and work-arounds

-It is important to note that, with time, the military frameworks opened to some modeling standards, while keeping their own core metamodel, which does not appear as fully totally consistent.
+It is important to note that, with time, the military frameworks opened to some modeling standards, while keeping their own core metamodel, which does not appear as fully consistent.

 ### Using Archimate for everything

 For instance, NAF v4 indicates that Archimate and UAF can be used for modeling.

-<a name="linknote2"></a>Clearly, Archimate can be used for product support and digital transformation (lines 2 and 3 of table1) but it seems a bit light to model product definition (even with the physical package introduced in version 3).
+<a name="linknote2"></a>Clearly, Archimate can be used for product support and digital transformation (lines 2 and 3 of [table 1](#table1)) but it seems a bit light to model product definition (even with the physical package introduced in version 3).
 Concerning the project management Archimate has basic artifacts but that cannot enable the management of a complex program, in the way NAF or other military frameworks picture it.
 That means that Archimate can be used in NAF for certain kinds of projects, but *cannot cover all* that NAF intends to cover [[2](#note2)].

 [Figure 7](#figure7) shows the classic use of Archimate which deliverables are processes and IT systems.